 Drain and dry the capers then fry them in a small pan in the olive oil till crispy.
 Drain on kitchen paper and set aside.

-Finely diced the cucumber, the red pepper, the tomatoes and finally slice the red onion.
+Finely diced the cucumber, the red pepper, the tomatoes and finely slice and chop the red onion.

 Put them into a salad bowl and pour over the dressing then sprinkle with the mint leaves.